 At ABODO, our focus is usually on destinations: We help people who are moving find apartments in new cities.
 But what about the places they leave and what about popular cities?
+We want to answer as many questions as we can to help renters.
+Yes, even questions like “how much does Marijuana legalization impact the housing market?”

 According to the FiveThirtyEight, the average American moves over 11 times in his or her lifetime.
 That makes the United States’ population one of the world’s most mobile — especially Millennials, who made up 43% of all movers between 2007 and 2012 — even though internal migration has slowed dramatically over the last 40 years.